Kalamunda Zig Zag

 The Kalamunda Zig Zag was a zig zag rail line that was part of the Upper Darling Range railway line in Western Australia, opening in July 1891 and closing in July 1949.
-Most of it was converted to a public road in 1952, part of which is now a tourist drive called Zig Zag Scenic Drive that offers views of Perth from the hills.
+Most of it was converted to a public road in 1952, part of which is now a tourist route called Zig Zag Scenic Drive, that offers views of Perth from the hills.